litcoderr/remote-git/README.md

 # REMOTE-GIT
 > Push, Pull and Run your code on remote server in a breeze

+## For Whom
-Uploading changes of your local code to running it on remote server will be done in just 2 simple commands using this!!
+This script is for those who are sick of integrating code between local and test server.
+You will be able to upload local changes and run it on a remote server with just 2 simple commands.

 ## Installation